howardosborne/jmeter_training/README.md

-# An Introduction to JMeter
+# Performance Testing with JMeter

 This course provides a simple overview of using JMeter.